PUBG dev says store-bought assets help teams 'work smart'

 PlayerUnknown's Battlegrounds (PUBG) developer PUBG Corp. has spoken about why it uses some pre-made assets from the Unreal marketplace, explaining its one of the best ways to "work smart."

-The studio's communications lead Ryan Rigney took to Reddit to debunk what he called "misinformation" about how the game is developed after some players accused the popular battle royale effort of being an "asset flip."
+The studio's communications lead Ryan Rigney took to Reddit to debunk what he called "misinformation" about how the game is developed, after some players accused the popular battle royale game of being an "asset flip."

-The jibe implies the title has been half-heartedly churned out using pre-made, purchasable assets, and some Reddit users claim that's why it suffers from a number of performance issues.
+The implication is that the title has been half-heartedly churned out using pre-made, purchasable assets, and some Reddit users claim that's why it suffers from a number of performance issues.

 Rigney refutes that notion, and posits that using marketplace assets is simply a sensible decision when you're attempting to spin up a game fast, without breaking the bank.